 You may feel tired for several weeks after your surgery.
 Avoid excessive activity and heavy lifting while you are recovering.

 Your wounds will have clips or stitches.
 Make sure you keep your wounds clean.

 A cholecystectomy is generally a safe procedure.
 But as with all surgery, there is a small risk of complications.

 Possible complications of gallbladder surgery include:

 Contact your doctor immediately if you have:

-- pain that can’t be controlled by pain relief medicine
+- pain that is not controlled by pain-relief medicines

 - yellow eyes or skin

 - nausea and vomiting that is not improving